soilwise-he/harvesters/cordis/README.md

 ```

 **Query projects and link all attributes to the identifier as well (subquery):**
-- subQuery the projec title
+- subQuery the project title
-- exclude the project title as a row
+- exclude the project title from being a separate row

 ```
 PREFIX eurio:<http://data.europa.eu/s66#>